larshei/statux/guides/introduction/getting_started.md

 When you send data to Statux, it will happily accept them and move on, without any feedback.

-Data is processes asynchronously, and if something happens that may be of interest to you, Statux will publish this information through [Phoenix.PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html).
+Data is processed asynchronously, and if something happens that may be of interest to you, Statux will publish this information through [Phoenix.PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html).

 Add PubSub to your project dependencies and supervision tree.
 Configure it for Statux.
 Again, you